johachi/algorithms-meetup/meetup-20/5-rotate-matrix.md

 ## Summary

-Write a function that rotates a NxN matrix 90 degrees clockwise.
+Write a function that rotates a NxM matrix 90 degrees clockwise.

 matrix - an array of arrays of values.